-When I tell people that Discovery Computers and Forensics does IT services and digital forensics, the first question I am asked is “what is digital forensics?”
+When I tell people that Discovery Computer Forensics & Investigations does IT services and digital forensics, the first question I am asked is “what is digital forensics?”
 It has since dawned on me that not everyone knows what digital forensics is!
 So…when it doubt, go to Wikipedia and get the answer!

 What is Digital Forensics?